trifork/cheetah-lib-shared-dotnet/docs/articles/Cheetah.Kafka/TestingWithCheetahKafka.md

 The example below creates a reader and a writer, both reading from and writing to the `MyTopic` topic, with the reader joining the `MyConsumerGroup` consumer group.

-It then writes a message to the topic using the writer and retrieves the message using the reader, expecting 1 message with a maximum timeout of 5 seconds.
+It then writes a message to the topic using the writer and retrieves the message using the reader, expecting 1 message with a maximum timeout of 5 seconds   .

 ```csharp
 var writer = testClientFactory.CreateTestWriter<ExampleModel>("MyTopic");